Origins of La Roche-Guyon

 The Germany Army installed an anti-aircraft post at the castle on 17 March 1943.
 Then Field Marshal Erwin Rommel arrived at his new headquarters here in February 1944.

-Rommel had been appointed commander of the newly created Deutsches Afrika Korps in February 1941, promoted to the rank of Generalleutnant and flying to Tripoli on 12 February.
+Rommel had been appointed commander of the newly created Deutsches Afrika Korps in February 1941.
+He was promoted to the rank of Generalleutnant and flew to Tripoli on 12 February.
 He became known as the "Desert Fox" to the British and American forces in North Africa.
 His last offensive in North Africa was in March 1943, after which he handed over command and flew back to Germany.

 Rommel was moved to Greece in July 1943 as commander of Army Group E to counter a possible British invasion, but he was recalled to Berlin on the day he arrived in Greece due to the fall of Mussolini.
 He was then briefly posted to Italy.